-The Board of Directors, our staff and our outstanding volunteers serving on our six advisory committees are providing exceptional stewardship of the endowment fund entrusted to the Atlantic Salmon Conservation Foundation.
-It's because of this that we shall continue to fund community groups engaged in salmon conservation, in perpetuity.
+The Board of Directors, our staff and the expert volunteers serving on our six advisory committees together provide exceptional stewardship of the endowment fund and our conservation project grants.
+It's because of this that we shall continue to fund community groups, Indigenous organizations and researcher engaged in salmon conservation, in perpetuity.